 - Fill your brew pot with approximately 2.5 gallons of water, bring to boil, then turn off.

-- Pour 4 lb bag Dextrose (corn sugar) into the warm water in the brew pot and stir until dissolved.
+- Add 4 lb bag Dextrose (corn sugar) and Yeast Nutrient to the warm water in the brew pot and stir until dissolved.

 - Bring the sugar-water mixture to a boil.
 Set a timer for 5 minutes.